juanlazarde/training-schedule-gas/README.md

 This is an Apps Script code that sends email reminders about upcoming workouts from a Google Sheet that contains a training schedule.
 The code sets up the constants for the sheet name, header row and column names, and email settings.
 It then creates a `Spreadsheet` class that represents the training schedule, with methods for getting the email content.
 Finally, it creates an `EmailSender` class that sends the email using a template file and the `MailApp` service.
 The `main()` function brings everything together by creating instances of the `Spreadsheet` and `EmailSender` classes and sending the email if email reminders are turned on and there is an upcoming workout scheduled.

-There're two working versions of this code. `Code` uses classes and it's the one that I use. `Code with functions` it's easier to understand.
+There're two working versions of this code. `Code.js` uses classes and it's the one that I use, and `Code with functions.js` it's easier to understand.

 ## Google Sheet

 This code requires a Google Spreadsheet to work.
 You can get a sample sheet [here](https://docs.google.com/spreadsheets/d/1OrGPV743KBXale8ZKQXNKI8ubKRcnBoipjITNq0zHm4/edit?usp=sharing).
 The sheet named "Training Schedule", should have a header row that contains the column names for the data, data for upcoming workouts scheduled in the future, the name should match the `SHEET_NAME` constant defined in the code, and a named range called "PlanSelected" that contains the name of the training plan.

+### Interesting facts about the Sheet

+It uses `FORMULAARRAY` or Dynamic Arrays.
+Notice how the first row (in yellow) is the only one with formulas.
+Also, notice how one has the `LET` formula to make these formulas understandable.
+Finally, there's a named range for the `PlanSelected` which is then retrieved by the code and used in filling the email.

 ## Email Template